-As explained in Note 28(B), the Group exceeded its maximum leverage threshold (loan covenant ratio, calculated as debt to quarterly revenue for continuing operations) associated with a bank loan in the third quarter of 2020.
-The Group obtained a waiver of the breach of covenant in October 2020 for a period of 18 months.
-Subsequent to 31 December 2020, the bank revised the loan covenant ratio from 2.5 to 3.5 times and the waiver was lifted.
+As explained in Note 28(B), the Group exceeded its maximum leverage threshold (loan covenant ratio, calculated as debt to quarterly revenue for continuing operations) associated with a bank loan in the third quarter of 2021.
+The Group obtained a waiver of the breach of covenant in October 2021 for a period of 18 months.
+Subsequent to 31 December 2021, the bank revised the loan covenant ratio from 2.5 to 3.5 times and the waiver was lifted.
 On the basis of the new covenant and its forecasts, management believes that the risk of the new covenant being breached is low.

-38. Leases

-See accounting policy in Note 45(T).

-A. Leases as lessee

-The Group leases warehouse and factory facilities.
-The leases typically run for a period of 10 years, with an option to renew the lease after that date.
-Lease payments are renegotiated every five years to reflect market rentals.
-Some leases provide for additional rent payments that are based on changes in local price indices.
-For certain leases, the Group is restricted from entering into any sub-lease arrangements.

-The warehouse and factory leases were entered into many years ago as combined leases of land and buildings.

-During 2020, one of the leased properties has been sub-let by the Group.
-The lease and sub-lease expire in 2022.

-The Group leases IT equipment with contract terms of one to three years.
-These leases are short-term and/or leases of low-value items.
-The Group has elected not to recognise right-of-use assets and lease liabilities for these leases.

-Information about leases for which the Group is a lessee is presented below.

-i.
-Right-of-use assets^a

-Right-of-use assets related to leased properties that do not meet the definition of investment property are presented as property, plant and equipment (see Note 21(A)).

-In thousands of euro Land and buildings Production equipment Total

-2020

-Balance at 1 January 2,181 1,972 4,153

-Depreciation charge for the year (25) (283) (308)

-Additions to right-of-use assets 150 - 150

-Derecognition of right-of-use assets (402) - (402)

-Balance at 31 December 1,904 1,689 3,593
+Introduction Notes to the consolidated financial sta atement ts (contil nued) Intro 38.
+Leases See accounting policy in Note 45(U).
+A. Leases as lessee IFRS 16.51, 59 A. Leases as lessee The Group leases warehouse and factory facilities.
+The leases to with an option to renew the lease after that date.
+Lease paymen five years to reflect market rentals.
+Some leases provide for add based on changes in local price indices.
+For certain leases, the C into any sub-lease arrangements. nts are reneg ditional rent p otiated every payments that are port IAS 1.122 The warehouse and factory leases were entered into many yea and buildings. rs ago as cor nbined leases of land Auditors' report During 2021, one of the leased properties has been sub-let by t expire in 2023. he Group.
+Th e lease and su ıb-lease Auc IFRS 16.60 The Group leases IT equipment with contract terms of one to the term and/or leases of low-value items.
+The Group has elected nearly lease liabilities for these leases.
+IFRS 16.53-54 Information about leases for which the Group is a lessee is pres sented below Ι. i.
+Right-of-use assets ^a IFRS 16.47(a)(ii) Right-of-use assets related to leased properties that do not me property are presented as property, plant and equipment (see N ion of investm ient Primary statements In thousands of euro Land and buildings Production equipment Total state 2021 ary IFRS 16.53(j) Balance at 1 January 2,181 1,972 4,153 rim IFRS 16.53(a) Depreciation charge for the year (25) (283) (308) с IFRS 16.53(h) Additions to right-of-use assets 150 - 150 Derecognition of right-of-use assets (402) - (402) IFRS 16.53(j) Balance at 31 December 1,904 1,689 3,593 a.
+Although it is not required by IFRS 16, the Group has reconciled the opening and closing right-of-use asset carrying amounts in the financial statements.
+This disclosure is provided for illustrative purposes only.